 Therefore, it is critical not to assume a Chinese or manufacturer shares the same views on what comprises good quality and it is advisable to take steps to assure quality control.

-Any strategy to avoid quality problems begins when selecting a factory.
+Any strategy to avoid quality problems begins when selecting a factory for your Amazon sourcing.
 When choosing a factory, consider the following questions:

 1. How much experience does the factory have in exporting overseas?
 Look at their product lines and ask for references.